AB-CE/abce/doc/gui.rst

 text.
 The text can be formatted as html, the first line is separate from the rest.
-In the simulation results all frames are displayed in alphabetical order, the name of the text-file determines the position where the text frame is displayed.
+In the simulation results all frames are displayed in alphabetical order, the title in the first line of the text-file determines the position where the text frame is displayed.
+In order to display a text before all graphs, you have to put leading space (' ') in front of the title.